mljar/mljar-supervised/README.md

 ```

 It should be used when the performance is the most important and time is not limited.
-- It is using 10-fold CV
+- It uses a 10-fold CV
-- It is using: `Random Forest`, `Extra Trees`, `LightGBM`, `Xgboost`, and `CatBoost`.
+- It uses: `Random Forest`, `Extra Trees`, `LightGBM`, `Xgboost`, and `CatBoost`.
 Those algorithms are tuned by `Optuna` framework for `optuna_time_budget` seconds, each.
 Algorithms are tuned with original data, without advanced feature engineering.
-- It is using advanced feature engineering, stacking and ensembling.
+- It uses advanced feature engineering, stacking and ensembling.
 The hyperparameters found for original data are reused with those steps.
 - It produces learning curves in the reports.